 "Braddock's Road," Early American Roads and Trails <http://freepages.genealogy.rootsweb.ancestry.com/~gentutor/trails.html> 16 November 2014.

 5. The National Road c.
 1806

-The National Road (in yellow) was commissioned to connect the western Virginia and the Potomac River Valley with the new settlements in Ohio.
+The National Road was commissioned to connect the Valley of Virginia and the Potomac River Valley with the new settlements in Ohio.
 Starting at Cumberland MD, the head of navigation on the Potomac, the National Road followed the original route of Braddock's Road up through the Allegheny Mountains toward the intersection with the Monongahela River.
 At what is now Uniontown PA, the National Road spilt off heading west along the old Indian Path to Wheeling (W) VA.

-The National Road is of great importance to our migration research; as this was the path over which our predecessors traveled from the Shenandoah into central Ohio.
+The National Road is of great importance to our migration research; as this was the path over which our predecessors traveled from the Valley of Virginia into central Ohio.
 And, the 1806 date is also important; as prior to the National Road, earlier settlers would have had to walk along with their packhorses, following the old Indian paths.

 6. Zane's Trace c.
 1796